 I’ve been posting about Siargao on my IG (follow me @hazywanders *wink*) for the past couple of weeks now and I thought it’s about time I write a blog post about it.
 Siargao is the last trip I had before the lockdown and I miss it so badly.

 In this post, I want to share with you everything I know about this beautiful island.
 Hopefully, this would be helpful for those planning to travel to Siargao once the crazy outbreak is over.
-For now, please keep safe at home and take inspiration from this post.
-Bookmark this post for future reference!
-Or pin it for later!

 The Ultimate Siargao Travel Guide 2020